 - Strangely, in a twist, Lady Tremaine is at one point willing to force Cinderella to marry her prince... as long as she is made Queen Dowager.
 When Cinderella refuses to let her exploit the man she loves like she did her father, Tremaine leaves her in the tower room to rot.

 - Nothing but Trouble: The JP forces Christopher to marry his granddaughter Eldona, the alternative being execution for running a stop sign (and being a banker!).
 He agrees to go through the ceremony since he figures it will give him an opportunity to escape, but after tying the knot he immediately get caught.

 - In The Man from Kangaroo, Giles plans to marry Muriel in order to gain total control of her fortune (and to prevent her from ever testifying against him).
 By the end of the film, he is willing to resort to abduction to accomplish this.

 - Many, many versions of the Robin Hood legend have the Sheriff or some other villain trying to do this to Marian.

-- In the Incarnations Of Immortality book Being a Green Mother, Natasha rescues Orb from a forced marriage to Satan, where he is using a magic song to destroy her will, embodying this trope.
+- In Being a Green Mother, Natasha rescues Orb from a forced marriage to Satan, where he is using a magic song to destroy her will, embodying this trope.
 Then, Natasha courts Orb through several Rescue Romance scenes.
 She falls in love with him for this, his handsome appearance, gentle demeanor and his lovely singing, and agrees to marry him.
 Then comes The Reveal...

 - The Scarpia Ultimatum is used for this in The Phantom of the Opera.
 It's an unusually sympathetic version, though — it's pretty explicit that Erik has no intention of raping Christine (the man seems to think of wives as pets or accessories that one takes on walks and buys pretty things for, rather than as sexual partners), and he actually calls the whole thing off himself.